Welcome

 Master Tong Liu was taught under Joseph Cheng, Ip Chun and Ip Ching.

-Joseph Cheng was taught under Grand Master Lee Shing, who was taught by Great Grand Master Ip Man.
+Joseph Cheng was taught by Grand Master Lee Shing, who was taught by Great Grand Master Ip Man.
 Grand Masters Ip Chun and Ip Ching were also taught under Great Grand Master Ip Man and were also his sons.

 The Wing Chun System